Kingmambo: 1992: two-year-old season

 As a two-year-old, after winning a six furlong race at Maisons-Laffitte racecourse, Kingmambo placed second in the French Group 1, Prix de la Salamandre, the Group 3 Prix Thomas Bryon, and the Group 3 Prix de Cabourg.

 1993: three-year-old season

 At the age of three, ridden by the American, Cash Asmussen, and trained by François Boutin, he won the Prix Djebel on his debut, beating Zafonic in an upset.
 He went on to prove himself to be a genuinely top class colt with three Group One wins in the Poule d'Essai des Poulains, the St. James's Palace Stakes and the Prix du Moulin de Longchamp.

 Stud career

 Kingmambo was retired to stud in 1994 and stood at Lane's End Farm.
 He was pensioned from stud duties in 2010.

 Kingmambo was euthanized at age 25 on January 20, 2016 due to the infirmities of old age.
-Kingmambo will be buried at Lane's End.
+Kingmambo was eventually buried at Lane's End.